synonymbio/synonym-react-mathquill/README.md

 - Run `npm install`
 - Build with `npm run build` and make sure there are no errors
 - You can run the examples with `npm run start:example` and navigate to `http://localhost:8080/`.
 Make sure that the editable math field works!
 - If you make a change to our fork of MathQuill, run the `mathquill-build.sh` script to bring in those changes.
+Make sure you delete the `font-face` imports in the CSS file!
+Eventually we'll remove that manual step.

 ## Examples